Motorcycle Cylinder Honing

 - Do not stop with the tool in the bore.

-Standing over a cylinder is awkward for me, but it gives the best position for the up and down action.
-Alternately, you can mount the cylinder horizontally in a solid vice.
+Standing and bending over a cylinder is awkward, but it gives the best position for the up and down action.
+Alternately, you can mount the cylinder horizontally in a workbench vice.

-Repeat this process no more than necessary (usually 8-10 times) until you get the pattern you want.
+Repeat the process no more than necessary (usually 8-10 times) until you get the pattern you want.

 Clean and Oil Cylinder Walls After Honing

 Whichever method you use, when you are through honing, clean the cylinders thoroughly with hot soapy water, then dry with compressed air.
-After they're completely dry, apply a light coating of oil (10W30, ATF, or whatever) to the bores to prevent rusting.
+After they're completely dry, apply a light coating of oil (10W30, ATF, etc).
+This will prevent the bores from rusting.

 If you're not installing them for a few days or a few weeks, put the oiled cylinders in a plastic bag and out of the way until needed.